Here for You, Every Step of the Way

 If you or a loved one has been diagnosed with a potentially life-threatening cancer, it’s not too early to consider your options and learn about what signs and symptoms may signal it’s time to think about hospice.
 When medical treatment to cure a serious illness is no longer beneficial, hospice care offers the best possible comfort and support during the next stages.

 We coordinate your care with you, your family and your care team, supporting your choices while you remain independent.
-The sooner you call on CHI Franciscan, the sooner we can help you prepare for important decisions and life changes.
+The sooner you call on Virginia Mason Franciscan Health, the sooner we can help you prepare for important decisions and life changes.

 Our specialized care team